SharePoint 2013 Advanced Infrastructure

 In this module you will configure Trusted My Site host locations to allow users who traverse sites in a multi SharePoint farm model to always use a single My Site host location.

-Module 3 – Configure SQL Log Shipping for building Standby SharePoint Farms
+Module 3 – Configure SQL Log Shipping

 In a disaster recovery scenario having a standby SharePoint farm at a remote location can be a vital part of a business continuity plan.
 In this lab you will build a log shipping model and implement a failover to allow users to access content on the failover farm when the production farm is no longer available.